zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/default-roles-reference.md

 **Power User:** The Power User Role grants more permissions than the User Role.
 It's an distinguishes regular Users from more privileged Users.
 For example, you can define it so that only Power Users have personal Sites.

 **Administrator:** The administrator Role grants permission to manage the entire installation, including global settings and individual Sites, Organizations, and Users.
+The Administrator's permissions are hard-coded and cannot be overridden.

-## Pre-Configured Site Roles
+## Site Roles

 **Site Member:** The Site Member Role grants basic privileges within a Site, such as permission to visit the Site's private pages.